bitcoindevkit/bitcoindevkit.org/content/bdk-cli/interface.md

 | [sign](#sign)              | Signs and tries to finalize a PSBT |
 | [sync](#sync)              | Syncs with the chosen Electrum server |

 These are the main "functions" of the wallet.
 Most of them are pretty self explanatory, but we'll go over them quickly anyways.
-You can get more details about every single command by running `repl <subcommand> --help`.
+You can get more details about every single command by running `bdk-cli <subcommand> --help`.

 ### broadcast